Kristaps773/IID_Project/README.md

 - Support for 10 commands: "yes", "no", "up", "down", "left", "right", "on", "off", "stop", "go"
 - Additional support for "silence" and "unknown" classes
 - Live audio processing and visualization
-- Statistics and process logs
+- Car control simulation via voice or buttons

 ## Requirements